 (C) The electric utility shall initiate a new case with an EO designation for each true-up of its RAM.

-(D) The electric utility must be current on its submission of its Surveillance Monitoring Reports as required in section (14) and its periodic reporting requirements as required by 4 CSR 240-20.090(5) at the time that it files its true-up of its RAM in order for the commission to process the electric utility’s requested true-up of any under-collection.
+(D) The electric utility must be current on its submission of its Surveillance Monitoring Reports as required by ____________ at the time that it files its true-up of its RAM in order for the commission to process the electric utility’s requested true-up of any under-billing.

 (E) The staff shall examine and analyze the information filed by the electric utility pursuant to this rule and additional information obtained through discovery and as ordered by the commission, to determine whether the true-up amount is in accordance with the provisions of this rule, section 386.266, RSMo and the RAM established in the electric utility’s most recent general rate proceeding.
 The staff shall submit a recommendation regarding its examination and analysis to the commission not later than thirty (30) days after the electric utility files for a true-up amount.